awsdocs/amazon-route53-docs/doc_source/access-control-overview.md

 ## Understanding resource ownership<a name="access-control-owner"></a>

 An AWS account owns the resources that are created in the account, regardless of who created the resources\.
-Specifically, the resource owner is the AWS account of the principal entity \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.
+Specifically, the resource owner is the AWS account of the principal entity \(that is, the root account, or an IAM role\) that authenticates the resource creation request\.

 The following examples illustrate how this works:
 + If you use the root account credentials of your AWS account to create a hosted zone, your AWS account is the owner of the resource\.
-+ If you create an IAM user in your AWS account and grant permissions to create a hosted zone to that user, the user can create a hosted zone\.
++ If you create a user in your AWS account and grant permissions to create a hosted zone to that user, the user can create a hosted zone\.
 However, your AWS account, to which the user belongs, owns the hosted zone resource\.
 + If you create an IAM role in your AWS account with permissions to create a hosted zone, anyone who can assume the role can create a hosted zone\.
 Your AWS account, to which the role belongs, owns the hosted zone resource\.

 ## Managing access to resources<a name="access-control-manage-access-intro"></a>